Asparagus in not a vegetable crop for the inpatient gardener, to get any thing near a decent crop it takes 2yrs of growing.

 Good drainage is needed so consider a raised bed system if needs be.
 A good light position and sheltered from strong winds as the plants ferny foliage is quite tall (4ft).
 Dig in a good quantity of rotted manure or compost in autumn before planting in the following spring.

-A week or so before planting cultivate the soil, incorporating a good hand full of general fertilizer per sq yard.
+A week or so before planting cultivate the soil, incorporating a good hand full of general fertiliser per sq yard.

 Planting: